grafana/plugin-tools/docusaurus/docs/how-to-guides/panel-plugins/options-migration-handler.md

 :::note

-The migration handler is only called when the stored panel version differs from the loaded panel version. (e.g. after an update)
+The migration handler is only called when the installed plugin version differs from the version used to generate a panel.
+Changes made to the panel are not automatically persisted, users need to manually save the dashboard after a panel is migrated.

-The migration handler will be called until the user manually edits and saves the panel.
 :::

 ## Implement a migration handler